jujoco/twitch-multitask-task-list-overlay/README.md

 ## Customization settings

-Open the `configs.js` file and modify the following settings to customized the TaskBot Behavior & Appearance.
+Open the `configs.js` file and modify the following settings to customized the TaskList widget Behavior & Appearance.

 ### Twitch oAuth - Required